Black Carp

 Photo by: Matthew R. Thomas

-Distribution and Habitat: Native to eastern Asia, the Black Carp was first imported into the U.S. in the 1970s for use in fish farms to control pond snails.
+Distribution and Habitat: Native to eastern Asia, the Black Carp was first imported into the United States in the 1970s for use in fish farms to control pond snails.
 More recently, escapees have become established in the lower and middle portions of the Mississippi River basin.
 It is now established in far western Kentucky in the Mississippi and lower Ohio Rivers and associated floodplain lakes and backwaters, as well as the lower Tennessee and Cumberland rivers, including Kentucky and Barkley reservoirs.